-Title tags that start with focus keyword generally perform better than title having keyword at middle or end position.
+Title tags that start with a focus keyword generally perform better than titles that have a keyword in the middle or end position.

-Keyword distributed all over the content tells the relevancy of title and content which is another ranking signal.
+Keywords distributed all over the content tell us the relevancy of the title and content, which is another ranking signal.

 7. Keyword Density

-8. LSI Keywords in Title and Description tag
+8. LSI Keywords in Title and Description tags

-Quality content may contain few similar words in description tag.
-LSI (Latent Semantic Indexing) looks for synonyms of focus keyword stuffed in title and description.
+Quality content may contain a few similar words in the description tag.
+LSI (Latent Semantic Indexing) looks for synonyms of the focus keyword stuffed in the title and description.

 9. Duplicate Content